 Step 9 - Medical Evaluation/Drug Screen

-The Medical Evaluation is thorough, and it is essential that you be in excellent health with no conditions which would restrict your ability to safely perform work.
-This exam will include but is not limited to the following: EKG, Substance Abuse Screening, Medical Exam and a TB Test.
+The Medical Evaluation is thorough, and it is essential that candidates be in excellent health with no conditions which would restrict his/her ability to safely perform work.
+This exam will include but is not limited to the following: EKG, Substance Abuse Screening, Medical Exam, and a TB Test.

 Step 10 - Psychological Evaluation

 All public safety positions in the Fire Department require the applicant to submit to a Psychological Examination.
 The Psychological Evaluation consists of written psychological tests as well an individual oral interview and evaluation by a contracted party on factors related to successful performance in the difficult and stressful job of Firefighter.
 The information evaluated includes psychological tests as well as the background findings.

 Note: Steps 6-9 may not necessarily occur in this order.

 Firefighter Minimum Requirements:

 - Must be at least 18 years of age